ilkin-dev/next-stop-website/README.md

 ## Overview

-This repository contains the source code for the Moving Company Web App, developed for NextStop.
+This repository contains the source code for the Moving Company Web App, developed for RapidReloc.
 The app helps individuals and corporations move their belongings from one address to another, providing features like service booking, real-time tracking, and customer account management.

 ## Features